cyclestreets/cyclestreets-r/README.md

 cyclestreets
 ============

-The goal of cyclestreets is to ...
+The goal of cyclestreets is to provide a simple R interface to the CycleStreets.net routing service.

+It was split-out from **stplanr** for modularity.

 Installation
 ------------